 About Us

-The OHSU University Center for Excellence in Developmental Disabilities is an organization that supports people with disabilities throughout Oregon.
+The OHSU University Center for Excellence in Developmental Disabilities (UCEDD) is one of 68 Centers across the country and U.S. territories.

 Our four core functions